Happy 30th Playstation

 General Information

-Swissquote MEA Ltd. (“SQMEA”) is a company incorporated in the Dubai International Financial Centre (“DIFC”) and regulated by the Dubai Financial Services Authority (“DFSA”).
-Swissquote Bank SA (“SQB”) is incorporated in Switzerland and regulated by the Swiss Financial Market Supervisory Authority (“FINMA”).
-The Swissquote Rep Office is licensed by the Central Bank of the United Arab Emirates to carry out representative office activities only.
+This website is operated jointly by Swissquote MEA Ltd. (“SQMEA”) and Swissquote Bank SA’s Representative Office in Dubai (the “Swissquote Representative Office”).
+SQMEA is incorporated in the Dubai International Financial Centre (“DIFC”) and regulated by the Dubai Financial Services Authority (“DFSA”).
+The Swissquote Representative Office is licensed by the Central Bank of the United Arab Emirates to carry out representative office activities only.
+Swissquote Bank SA (“SQB”) is incorporated in Switzerland and regulated by the Swiss Financial Market Supervisory Authority (FINMA).

 No Offer or Advice

-The content of this website is provided for information purposes only and does not constitute investment advice, solicitation, or an offer to buy or sell any financial instruments.
-Visitors should not rely solely on the information contained herein to make investment decisions.
-We recommend seeking independent financial, legal, and tax advice before making any investment.
+The content of this website is provided for information purposes only and does not constitute investment advice, a recommendation, a solicitation, or an offer to buy or sell any financial instruments.

-Product Availability
+Product Availability and Eligibility

 Risk Warning

 Investing in financial instruments involves risk, including the possible loss of capital.
 Past performance is not a reliable indicator of future results.
-For more details, please refer to our Risks Involved in Trading Financial Instruments disclosure.